 Deaths for January 7

 1977 Marvin Pipkin b.
-1889 American chemist, inventor of the light bulb frosted on the inside (1925).
+1889 American chemist.
+Inventor of the light bulb frosted on the inside (1925).
 As a practical joke, new General Electric's National Electric Lamp Company employees were assigned the task of making a practical light bulb frosted on the inside, as it was believed impossible to do.
 Until new employee Marvin Pipkin was assigned this task - Not knowing it couldn't be done, he did it.

 2015 Rod Taylor b.
 1930 Australian actor.
 TV: Falcon Crest (Frank Argretti).
 Film: The Time Machine (1960) and Inglourious Basterds (2009, Winston Churchill).

 2002 Avery Schreiber b.
 1935 American comedian, of the comedy team, Burns and Schreiber.
 He was famous for his Doritos ads in the 1970s.
 TV: The Burns and Schreiber Comedy Hour (1973, co-host).

 1988 Trevor Howard b.
 1913 English Emmy-winning actor.
 Film: Brief Encounter (1945) and Sons and Lovers (1960).
 TV: The Invincible Mr. Disraeli (1963, Emmy).